Do I need to take the tests?

 If you need extended time or another accommodation for disability, contact the Disabilities Specialists, Room SS-160 (805) 730-4164 to determine eligibility for alternative testing.
 Note: You may only take the Assessment test once per testing period, so it is important to make arrangements for an accommodation prior to testing.

 How many times can I test?

 You may test once during a specific testing period.
-The testing period for Summer/Fall 2013 runs from February - August.
+The testing period for Spring 2014 runs from November - January.
 One retake for math may be allowed with Assessment permission.
 Math retake permission for the same level math test is dependent on diagnostic data from your original test.
 Testing is a pre-enrollment activity designed as a beginning point from which you will progress.
 Course completion is the means by which students move to higher level courses.

 How do I get my test results?

 You will be able to look up your placement results on your Pipeline account 1-2 days following your exam.
 To access your results, log on to Pipeline and go to the 'Registration' area at the far right of the page.
 Click on 'Student Records' and then click on 'View Course Placement and Eligibility.'
 A detailed explanation of your course placements is available at 'Understanding your Reading and Writing Course Placements' and 'Understanding your Mathematics Course Placements'.